 Day 14 - OSH - HOME

 A final farewell as we head to the airport for our international flight home.
-If flying with Turkish Airlines your flight will depart early morning.
+If flying with S7 Airlines your flight will depart early morning.

 Please follow this link for a map of the start point of this itinerary: Pamir Mountain Explorer

 International flight.
 Fly to Osh airport and land in the early hours of the morning on Day 2.